alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 ###Drug precursor chemicals
 {:#precursors}

-You may need a licence or to follow special rules to export drug precursor chemicals.
-This includes moving them within the EU.
+You may need a licence to export drug precursor chemicals.
+This is in addition to any [domestic licence]/guidance/controlled-drugs-licences-fees-and-returns#applying-for-a-licence-companies) you need to possess the chemicals in the UK.

 ###Apply for an export licence
 {:#apply-export-licence}

-[Check the table](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/523144/4_-_Precursor_Chemical_import_and_export_wallchart__v02-2016_.pdf) (PDF, 69kb) to confirm if your chemical needs:
+[Check the table](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/523144/4_-_Precursor_Chemical_import_and_export_wallchart__v02-2016_.pdf) (PDF, 69kb) to confirm if your chemical needs an export licence (sometimes called a pre-export notification or “PEN”).

-* an export licence (“individual authorisation”) - the application process can take up to 16 weeks
-* a pre-export notification (“PEN”) - you won’t need to apply for anything else but your licence will take 15 days longer to be processed

 To apply, either:

 - [register for an account](https://dlcu.homeoffice.gov.uk/UserRegForm.aspx) with the National Drugs control System (NDS)
 - [log in](https://dlcu.homeoffice.gov.uk/Login.aspx) if you’ve already registered

+Apply at least 20 working days in advance.
 Your licence will be valid for 3 months.

 #####Fees

 The export licence costs £24 - an invoice will be sent to your address.

 If you need a purchase order number on the invoice, state this when you apply or email <DFLU.fees@homeoffice.gsi.gov.uk>.

-###Annual returns
-{:#annual-returns-precursors}

-You must tell the Home Office about the precursor drugs you export each year.

-Complete the [annual return form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/275020/Precursor_chemicals_AR_form-2013.xlsx) (XLS, 151kb) and email it by 31 January to the address on the form.

-[Question for SME: this from is from 2013 - is there an up-to-date version of the form available?]

 ###Contact